 If it sounds like the facts stack up in favor of LEDs, it helps to remember that the incandescent bulb is a 140-year-old technology.
 It took a while to top it, but LEDs have.
 Changing out your old incandescent courtesy bulb for an LED one will go a long way to not only making things brighter on the inside, but also giving your old car a modern feel.

+You can see your brakes behind your wheels and at first glance, it might not look like there are many types of brake fluids involved in the process.
+Take a closer look and you’ll find this is a hydraulic system that uses pressure to move brake fluid down to your brakes to stop your car.
 If you run out of brake fluid, then the system simply will not work.
 No fluid means no pressure and that means no brakes.
 There’s still the emergency or parking brake as backup, but it’s not designed to stop your car the same way as the hydraulic system.
 Here’s what you need to know about the different types of brake fluids and when it may be time to change or refill those fluids.

 Brake Fluid Basics